OpenOCL/openocl.github.io/get-started.md

 |:-------------:|
 | [Matlab .mltbx package](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.mltbx) |

-If your configuration is not in the list see below.
+If your configuration is not in the list or you would like to try an alternative way, see below.

-With the [Matlab .mltbx package](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.mltbx) you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.
+With the Matlab **.mltbx** package you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.

 Then run an example by typing